 NICHD co-funds CFAR through its Maternal and Pediatric Infectious Disease Branch.
 Other co-funding and participating NIH institutes include the National Institute of Allergy and Infectious Diseases; National Cancer Institute; National Institute on Dental and Craniofacial Research; National Heart, Lung, and Blood Institute; National Institute on Drug Abuse; National Institute of Mental Health; National Institute on Aging; National Institute of Diabetes and Digestive and Kidney Diseases; National Institute of General Medical Sciences; National Institute on Minority Health and Health Disparities; Fogarty International Center; and Office of AIDS Research.

 CFAR’s mission is to support multidisciplinary research aimed at reducing the burden of HIV in the United States and around the globe.
-The continuing spread of HIV underscores the need for nationally coordinated and collaborative basic, clinical, epidemiologic, behavioral, and translational research to improve the prevention, detection, treatment, and cure/remission of HIV infection and its complications/comorbidities.
+The continuing spread of HIV underscores the need for nationally coordinated and collaborative basic, clinical, epidemiologic, behavioral, and translational research to improve the prevention, detection, treatment, and cure/remission of HIV and its complications/comorbidities.
 There are 19 CFAR sites located at academic and research institutions throughout the United States.